lefata/ID-Database-AISA/README.md

 ### 4. Supabase Configuration

-#### Step 4.1: Enable Authentication & Disable Email Confirmation
+#### Step 4.1: Enable Authentication & Email Confirmation

 -   In your Supabase Dashboard, go to **Authentication** -> **Providers**.
 -   Enable the **Email** provider.
 -   Go to **Authentication** -> **Settings**.
--   In the **Email** section, turn **OFF** the "Confirm email" toggle.
-This is crucial for the admin approval flow to work correctly (the first admin's email will be confirmed automatically by our script).
+-   In the **Email** section, turn **ON** the "Confirm email" toggle.
+This is **CRUCIAL** for the admin approval flow to work.
+When this is on, new users' emails are not confirmed by default, placing them in the pending queue.

 #### Step 4.2: Create Database Schema and Security Rules